Q: What advice do you have for aspiring authors?

 Q: What about Blackbird?

-A: Blackbird was optioned by Lionsgate and the script is being written now.
+A: Blackbird was optioned by Lionsgate and the script is in revisions.
 As always, check Twitter and Facebook for updates.

 Q: I just finished Rise and I’m so mad at you.
 All the feels!!
 How could you do this to me?!?
 Where is the fourth Eve book?!?